Pieces worth sitting with.

 Solitude is the very essence of leadership.
 The position of the leader is ultimately an intensely solitary, even intensely lonely one.
 However many people you may consult, you are the one who has to make the hard decisions.
 And at such moments, all you really have is yourself.

-— William Deresiewicz, The American Scholar, 2010→ - The Egg
+— William Deresiewicz, The American Scholar, 2010→ - Atlas Shrugged

 Every time you victimized someone, you were victimizing yourself.
 Every act of kindness you’ve done, you’ve done to yourself.
 Every happy and sad moment ever experienced by any human was, or will be, experienced by you.